SR393/TVBtimedelays/README.md

 iv) Simulations: scripts which run simulations using TVB.

 v) neural-flows analysis: scripts which take simulated data, cut 1500-1600ms segment, temporally coarse-grain, and then run it through neural-flows to obtain flow patterns.

+Most code is designed with the sole purpose of functioning on the author's system as of the time of writing, so that in many cases direct references are made to paths specific to that purpose.
+All code was designed to run under the following specifications and language/toolbox versions:

+OS: Windows 10, 64-bit
+python Version: 3.8.3
+python Manager: conda, v4.8.3
+MATLAB Version: 2019b
+TVB Version: 1.5.8